TomSwan/mia-dev/README.md

 Cloning into 'mia-dev'...
 ```

 Point a browser at mia-dev/index.html to view the demonstration HTML pages.
-Alternatively, you can open index.html directly from the GitHub repository.

 Make changes to the source code .adoc text files, all in AsciiDoc markup.
 Also inspect the index.adoc and menu-include.adoc files.
 Select the provided links to switch between HTML-formatted screens and the source text that produces those pages.
 Run make to rebuild, make clean to erase, the HTML output files: